NyathiBlesing/twitter_trends/README.md

 1. Collecting public Twitter posts (tweets) that have been tagged with geographic locations and filtering for those that contain the "texas" query term.
 2. Assigning a sentiment (positive or negative) to each tweet, based on all of the words it contains.
 3. Aggregating tweets by the state with the closest geographic center.
+4. Coloring each state according to the aggregate sentiment of its tweets.
+Red means positive sentiment; blue means negative.